 Dingle B&B: An Capall Dubh B&B is a local family run B&B in a peaceful, secluded courtyard right in the heart of the delightful town of Dingle with its fishing harbour, fine restaurants, traditional pubs and art galleries.
+An Capall Dubh B&B has been refurbished, over the winter months, to a very high standard.
 Although close to all that Dingle has to offer the accommodation is in a quiet location, ideal for those wanting to relax.
 There is a wheelchair accessible ground floor room while, on the first floor, 5 spacious en suite bedrooms, refreshingly decorated.
 Dingle is on the Wild Atlantic Way and the ideal location from which to explore the peninsula.
 Take the Slea Head Drive on the Wild Atlantic Way, a memorable experience, once done never forgotten.
 Dramatic seascapes, small coves, blue flag sandy beaches, archaeological sites(Cathair Deargain, Kilmalkedar, Gallarus), art and pottery studios, Mount Brandon, Ireland's second-highest mountain, water sports including great surfing, fishing, trips to the Great Blasket Islands, 3 golf courses and so much more.

 Dingle B&B: Cead Mile Failte.
 An Dooneen is a beautiful 3 star B&B established in 1958 in the picturesque village of Kilcooley, in the heart of the Gaeltacht area.
 Located at the foot of Mount Brandon and Carraig Hill, An Dooneen has stunning views of Smerwick Harbour and The Three Sisters.
 The rooms at An Dooneen are all en suite and spacious throughout.
 Guests are treated to a hearty breakfast from a varied menu including traditional home baked brown breads and scones.
 Guests are invited to use the cosy sitting room to make tea or coffee at any time.
 There are two restaurants within walking distance of the house and a choice of four local pubs where good food and drink can be enjoyed with traditional music and craic.